fab2s/NodalFlow/README.md

 ## Exceptions

-When an `Exception` is thrown during execution, NodalFlow catches it, perform few cleanup operations, including triggering the proper callback and then rethrows it as is if it's a `NodalFlowException` or else throws a `NodalFlowException` with the original exception set as previous.
-This means that NodalFlow will only throw `NodalFlowException` unless an exception is rasied within a callback of yours.
+When an `Exception` is thrown during execution, NodalFlow catches it, perform few cleanup operations, including triggering the proper callback and then re-throws it as is if it's a `NodalFlowException` or else throws a `NodalFlowException` with the original exception set as previous.
+This means that NodalFlow will only throw `NodalFlowException` unless an exception is raised within a callback of yours.

-`NodalFlowException` implement the unformal and common context exception pattern (as in symFony for example) to ease logging :
+`NodalFlowException` implement the informal and common context exception pattern (as in SymFony for example) to ease logging :
 ```php
     /**
      * @param string          $message